MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/running-commands.md

 - [about_Parsing][1]
 - [about_Quoting_Rules][2]

-PowerShell 7.2 introduced a new experimental feature `PSNativeCommandArgumentPassing` that improved OS-native command handling.
-For more information, see [PSNativeCommandArgumentPassing][3].
+PowerShell 7.2 introduced a new experimental feature `PSnativeCommandArgumentPassing` that improved native command handling.
+For more information, see [PSnativeCommandArgumentPassing][3].

 ### Handling output and errors